-It aims to reduce a spirit of competition between students with regard to dress and to create in students a sense of meeting the reasonable community standards of appropriate dress whilst acknowledging the need for comfort and the preservation of good health.
-This policy is based on the Gospel value that all students are equal in the sight of God.
+It aims to reduce a spirit of competition between students with regard to dress and to create in students a sense of meeting the reasonable community standards of appropriate dress whilst acrowledging the need for comfort and the preservation of good health.
+This policy is based on the Gospel whether all students are equal in the sight of God.